rburton04/continuous-integration-of-mobile-web-applications-on-android/README.md

 The [Arquillian](http://arquillian.org/) testing platform is used to enable the testing automation.
 Arquillian integrates transparently with the testing framework which is JUnit in this case.

+You can find a relevant video which shows the testing procedure in action [here](http://vimeo.com/65100903).

 ## Functional Test Content
 The Kitchensink HTML5 Mobile Functional Test defines the three core aspects needed for the execution of an [Arquillian](http://arquillian.org/) test case: